casper-network/docs/source/docs/casper/workflow/deploy-transfer.md

 ### Sending the Deploy

 The next step is to send the deploy for execution on the network.
 As described in the [Prerequisites](deploy-transfer#prerequisites) section, you need to get an active node address from the corresponding network to complete this task.
 The following example uses the node http://80.92.204.108 from the Testnet, replace this with an active node before using the command.
-Port `7777` is the RPC
+Port `7777` is the RPC endpoint for interacting with the Casper client.

 ```bash
 casper-client send-deploy --input transfer.deploy --node-address http://80.92.204.108:7777